zainabmelh/guide-articles/articles/Miscellaneous/freecodecamp-algorithm-bubble-sort-guide/index.md

 ---
-title: "freeCodeCamp Algorithm Bubble Sort Guide"
+title: Freecodecamp Algorithm Bubble Sort Guide
-parent: "to-be-sorted"
 ---
 Bubble sort is a simple sorting algorithm.
 This sorting algorithm is comparison based algorithm in which each pair of adjacent elements is
 compared and elements are swapped if they are not in order.
 This algorithm does sorting in-place i.e. it does not creates a new array while
 carrying out the sorting process.